Guillaume-SE/Codex/README.md

 ## Future plans

 - Restrict access to certain pages and functions to non-administrator users.
-- Search medias by title and a number of filters (genre, rating, name, etc).
+- Pilot all data with a dashboard.
 - Statistical display of media distribution according to various criteria.
 - Adding a feature to track "collections".